SCROLL BELOW the green entries, to see full tour description and price.

-No Outlander day would be complete without a visit to Lallybroch, and so afternoon tea will be taken, in the house in the vicinity that (in your guide’s opinion) most closely resembles Diana’s own descriptions of Lallybroch in her book “The Outlandish Companion”.
-During this tea you will also see a demonstration of eighteenth century weaponry.
-Note that this option is only available at certain times of year.
+During the summer, afternoon tea will be taken in the house in the vicinity that (in your guide’s opinion) most closely resembles Diana’s own descriptions of Lallybroch in her book “The Outlandish Companion”.
+During this tea you will also see a demonstration of eighteenth century weaponry, (or in George's case a presentation on whisky-tasting).
+In winter the afternoon tea is taken in the Lovat Arms Hotel - an establishment with a number of links to Outlander.

 The last stop of the day (before returning to Inverness) will be in Beauly, in Clan Fraser lands.
 There will be a short walk conducted by your guide, around the tranquil ruins of Beauly Priory, another site Claire found herself touched by.
 There is also brief free time in Beauly to take a quick look at some of the attractive shops, or even to just take a stroll.

-Your guide, Hugh Allison, as well as having read the novels, used to manage Culloden Battlefield, and so is acquainted with Diana Gabaldon, herself.
+If your guide is Hugh Allison, then as well as having read the novels, he used to manage Culloden Battlefield, and so is acquainted with Diana Gabaldon, herself.

 Please Note: if the Castle Leod option is the chosen itinerary then the Earl requires reasonable notice of dates, in order to make suitable arrangements in his diary.
 If you choose this option do bear in mind that the guided visit of the castle is £40 per head extra but with a minimum payment of £120.